laurencelundblade/QCBOR/README.md

 * Michael Eckel for Makefile improvements
 * Jan Jongboom for indefinite length encoding
 * Peter Uiterwijk for error strings and other
+* Michael Richarson for CI set up and additional compiler warnings

 ## Copyright and License